andresgongora/dotfiles-manager/README.md

 you may use that instead.

 ### --rsync
-`rsync` only needs to be installed locally.
-However, it is unidirectional, meaning that all remote files will be overwriten with your local copy.
+`rsync` is unidirectional, meaning that all remote files will be overwriten with your local copy.

 ```sh
 symlink.sh \